saurvs/astro-rust/README.md

 **Atmospheric refraction**

-* apparent altitude from true altitude, and vice-versa
+* refraction correction for true altitude to obtain apparent altitude, and vice-versa
 * effect of local pressure and temperature

 **Aberration**